sachinsenal0x64/hifi-tui/README.md

     Max (MQA) - 26 MB <br>
     Max (HiRes FLAC, up to 24-bit, 192 kHz) - 30 MB to 140 MB

-> We don't have any GUI Application for android / ios / windows / mac / linux  contributors are welcome.
+> Currently We don't have any GUI Application for android / ios / windows / mac / linux  contributors are welcome.

 <br>